ranfysvalle02/q-learning-101/README.md

 For a computer, the rewards help it adjust its "behavior" step by step.
 Instead of points, it uses math to update how it decides what to do.

-Imagine a kid learning to solve puzzles.
-Each puzzle piece they try to fit is like an action in RL, and when the piece fits, they get a reward, just like neuroplasticity helps their brain remember which shapes fit where.
-Over time, the kid gets better and faster at solving puzzles — just like a neural network or reinforcement learning agent gets better at solving tasks.

 ## Introduction: Caught in the Same Old Routine?

 Have you ever felt stuck in a routine—like you’re floating along in the same “river of thinking,” doing the same things over and over just because they *work*?
 It’s comfortable to do what you already know—go to the same coffee shop, cook the same meals, watch the same shows.
 But imagine if you never tried a new restaurant, never tested a different route to work, never explored a new hobby.
 You’d miss out on so many possibilities!